akaseahawk/ArtOfDataScience2016/Draft/progress_report.md

 |Point at which max number of synpases occurs|(2749.0, 1876.0, 1054.0)|

 #### Inferential Analysis
+We now try to learn about the distribution of synapses through statistical inference.
+We chose to examine the distribution by looking at 'slices' of data across specific z-values.
+There were 11 such z-slices.
+Our data model was that the synapse density per slice follows a multinomial distribution.
+The null hypothesis was that the distribution was uniform across each slice (that is, each 'bin' of the multinomial distribution has equal probability).
+The alternative was that the distribution was not uniform (i.e. each bin does not have the same probability).
+We ran a chi-squared test to determine whether or not to reject the null.
+The values for each bin and then the p-value are as follows:

+- [ 4.985  4.611  4.755  5.437  5.779  5.449  5.241  6.158  5.035  5.097 4.816]
+- p-value: 0.999997409328

+So we found that we cannot infact reject the null hypothesis.
+Looking at values for each bin, we can see that they are actually fairly uniform.

 #### Predictive Analysis
 Now that a relationship between synapses and the unmasked value has been observed, we can attempt to solidify the relationship between synapses and the unmasked value.
-Several types of regressions were trained and tested using LOO cross-validation, and their results are tabulated below.
+Several types of regressions were trained and tested using 10-fold cross-validation, and their results are tabulated below.

 | Regression | Accuracy | Standard Deviation |